Why choose our Sanctions and Export Control lawyers?

 Notable deals and highlights include:

 - We advised international energy businesses on the Iran sanctions and on refining their business model to navigate various EU, UK and US sanctions and export control regimes.

 - We assisted a major European banking institution on EU and US sanctions compliance and the review of their sanctions policy.

 - We advised companies, including in the oil and gas sector, on sanctions implications and sanctions due diligence in the context of mergers and acquisitions.

-- Regularly assistance to companies in devising compliance programs and in-house training
+regular assistance to companies in devising compliance programs and in-house

 - Advising a major US financial services company on the design of new ‘Know Your Customer’ sanctions screening software to capture UK and EU regulatory requirements.

 - Assisting a major UK reseller of IT equipment in managing the seizure by UK Border Force of goods for export on the grounds that they may have required an export licence as dual-use goods.